-We are a not-for-profit organisation and we are in the process of applying for charitable status.
+Originally a non-profit organisation, we are now a registered charity (Charity number 1159291).
 Our annual accounts will be available for public scrutiny, via Companies House, and we will declare the source of all significant donations, over £5,000.

 What will British Future do?